JLA: The Nail series: Another Nail

 A year earlier, Apokolips goes to war with New Genesis, and the Green Lantern Corps is dispatched to stem the loss of life.
 One Green Lantern is killed, and her power ring selects Big Barda as its new host.
 Barda and Mister Miracle manage to reverse the effects of a device designed to vaporize all matter within millions of light years, causing Darkseid to disintegrate into nothingness and be scattered across the universe instead.
 Hal Jordan (Green Lantern) reveals to the Justice League that the Central Power Battery on Oa is weakening.
 Oliver Queen (Green Arrow) is dying from injuries caused by Amazo in the same fight that killed Hawkman.

 Kal-El is adjusting to his new life as Superman, devoting himself full-time to heroics with little rest.
 During a mission in Peru with the Martian Manhunter, Superman's strength begins to fade as he tries to save a village from an attack by Despero and Evil Star.
 Kal takes a sabbatical and bonds with Jonathan and Martha Kent, as well as Lois Lane, as they create a new secret identity for him.

 The members of the Justice League investigate various disturbances in spacetime.
 Batman, who continues to fight crime separately from the League along with Batwoman (formerly Catwoman), encounters Deadman, who reveals that demons are escaping Hell and invading Earth.
 Batman is then attacked by a demonically-powered Joker.

-Using the resources of New Genesis and the Green Lantern Corps, Barda and Mr. Miracle discover that the disturbances are coming from an entity known as the Limbo Cell, an organism that feeds on all matter and energy.
+Using the resources of New Genesis and the Green Lantern Corps, Barda and Mr. Miracle discover that the disturbances are coming from the Limbo Cell, an organism that feeds on all matter and energy.
 Superman attempts to fly a bomb into the cell's nucleus, but is left helpless when the cell absorbs his energy.
 As he is about to die, Superman is rescued and revitalized by Amazo, now equipped with Oliver Queen's brain.
 Queen sacrifices his life to detonate the bomb in the cell's nucleus.
 With the Limbo Cell destroyed, reality heals and the disturbances in space and time are repaired.

-Batman descends into Hell and drags the Joker with him.
-As they fall into the abyss, the Joker is swept away by an unseen force while Batman is rescued by the spirits of Robin and Batgirl.
-Batman is able to put the past behind him and rejoins the Justice League.
+The Joker attempts to drag Batman with him to Hell, but an unseen force suddenly intervenes; Joker is sent into eternal punishment while the spirits of Batgirl and Robin rescue Batman and return him to Earth.
+Putting the past behind him, Batman formally rejoins the Justice League.